simshadows/omnifolio/README.md

 # Omnifolio

-A Jupyter personal investment tracking template.
+A personal investment tracking tool, implemented as a Jupyter template.

 *This project is still very early in development.*